Android-for-Python/gestures4kivy/README.md

 Some touch pads report a pinch/spread as a finger movement `cg_scale()`, and some detect the gesture internally and report it as a `cg_ctrl_wheel()`.
 The safe thing to do is handle both cases in an application.

-A two finger horizontal move, used for paging screens will exhibit latency of up to 1.5 seconds [https://github.com/kivy/kivy/issues/7707](https://github.com/kivy/kivy/issues/7707).
+A two finger horizontal move is inhibited for 2 second following the previous horizontal move [https://github.com/kivy/kivy/issues/7707](https://github.com/kivy/kivy/issues/7707).

 ### Mac